 - Australian Bureau of Statistics (ABS).
 Cultural diversity in Australia - Reflecting Australia: Stories from the Census, 2016.
 (ABS Cat. no. 2071.0).
 Canberra: ABS; 2017 [accessed 10 August 2017].
 Available from: http://www.abs.gov.au/ausstats/abs@.nsf/Lookup/by%20Subject/2071.0~2016~Main%20Features~Cultural%20Diversity%20Article~60

 Notes: The data comprise people born overseas who reported speaking English 'not well' or 'not at all'.

-The numerator excludes the 0.8% of the population aged five years and over born overseas who did not state their language (other than English) spoken, or their proficiency in English: however, these records are included in the denominator.
+The numerator excludes the 0.8% of the population (this percentage varies across States/Territories) aged five years and over born overseas who did not state their language (other than English) spoken, or their proficiency in English: however, these records are included in the denominator.